neonimp/go_exp/README.md

-# Bridge SMTP only software to use SES API
+# Bridge SMTP only software to use API-based email sending.
-As the title says, run this command to host a simple SMTP server locally.
-Any email sent to it will be then sent using SES.
+As the title says, run this command to host a simple SMTP server locally. point any software that only supports SMTP to it, any email sent to this server will be sent with the configured email api provider by the bridge.

 # TODOs
 1. Implement providers other than SES;